Everything You Need to Know about Flying Fish

 Once in the air, its rigid ” wings” allow it to glide for up to 200 meters or 650 feet.
 The wing-like pectoral fins are mainly for gliding, but when swimming, the fish keep their fins flat on their sides.
-Moreover, the flying fish smooth body reduces drag when it glides through the water.
-Another exciting feature of the flying fish is its unevenly forked tail, which has a shorter top lobe than the lobe at the bottom.
+Moreover, the flying fish’s smooth body reduces drag when it glides through the water.
+Another exciting feature of the flying fish is its unevenly forked tail, which has a shorter top lobe than the bottom lobe.
 This type of fish can be up to 45 centimeters long, but the average size is only 7 to 12 inches.

 Flying fish are tropical and temperate marine types with a diverse range of about 40 species.
 They can be seen off the United States ‘ Atlantic and Pacific coasts as well as in the Atlantic, Indian Oceans, and Pacific Oceans.

 Open oceans provide a home for most flying fish, but some live near coral reefs too.
-Moreover, scientists discovered that these species had developed a flying mechanism to escape their predators.
+Moreover, scientists discovered that these species developed a flying mechanism to escape their predators.
 However, they are also birds’ favorite fish to feed off.
-The good thing is young flying fish have filaments from their lower jaws, which makes them look like as flowering plants.
+The good thing is young flying fish have filaments in their lower jaws, which makes them look like flowering plants.

 Where to Find Them?

 Flying fish feed mainly in lakes at night.
 From the deep areas of water, they rise to shallow parts to feed themselves all night under the protection of darkness.
 However, it is not only the darkness that this type of species prefers to ease their hunger at night— there are a few other reasons as well.